 \subsection{Outline}

-Most of our theorems follow from the use of two techniques.
-The first is a result of Christian and Menke which allows one to split symplectic fillings of a contact manifold under certain conditions, and the second is computations and estimates on the $\theta$-invariant of a contact structure.
-In Section~\ref{bg} we will recall the necessary contact geometry background for the Christian and Menke result and then state their result.
-We will also recall the definition and simple facts about the $\theta$-invaraint.
-The following section proves the estimate on the $\theta$-invariant given in Proposition~\ref{canminimizes}
+Most of our theorems follow from two main techniques.
+The first is a result of Christian and Menke which provides a method to split symplectic fillings of a contact manifold under certain conditions.
+The second involves computations and estimates on the $\theta$-invariant of a contact structure.

+In Section~\ref{bg}, we recall the necessary contact geometry background for Christian and Menke's result before stating it.
+We also review the definition of the $\theta$-invariant together with some of its basic properties.
+Section~\ref{sec: compare} is devoted to establishing the estimate on the $\theta$-invariant given in Proposition~\ref{canminimizes}.